 What does a retail marketer do?

-For example, a retail marketing manager, ensures product sales and brand engagement targets are met all while focusing on growth of the overall company.
+A Retail Marketing Manager ensures product sale targets are met and with a focus on growth and brand engagement.
 This could focus on developing promotional campaigns to enhance the products’ brand images to the market, analysing campaign performance, overseeing budget as well as reporting marketing metrics.

 What qualifications do I need?

-There is not a single, definitive path but there is always competition for roles and both work experience and education will play a part.
+There is not a single, definitive path but there is always competition for retail marketing jobs particularly in London and both work experience and education will play a part.
 If you are interested in retail marketing jobs, we recommend for you to familiarise yourself with some of the following tools:

 - Customer Relationship Management Tools (CRM): HubSpot CRM, Zoho CRM, Zendesk, Pipedrive